Image-GS: Content-Adaptive Image Representation via 2D Gaussians: Evaluation

+\paragraph{Baselines} We compare to 6 neural image representations: ReLU-F \cite{karnewar2022relu}, SIREN \cite{sitzmann2020implicit}, FFN \cite{tancik2020fourier}, WIRE \cite{saragadam2023wire}, I-NGP \cite{muller2022instant}, and GI \cite{zhang2024gaussianimage}.
+We also include JPEG \cite{wallace1991jpeg} as a conventional baseline for completeness.
+Since our objective is to represent high-resolution images at ultra-low bitrates, the allowable memory budget exceeds the range explored by most baselines.
+For fair comparisons, we adopt their official implementations and modify only the model sizes to match our target range.
+This is done by reducing the grid resolution (ReLU-F, I-NGP), the number of primitives (GI), and the number of layers and hidden dimensions (I-NGP, WIRE, SIREN, FFN).
+The evaluation set of 45 RGB images is employed for this experiment.

-\paragraph{Results and discussion} As summarized in \Cref{tab:evaluation-image}, our Gaussian-based representation \methodName achieves an average performance of 32.19 (PSNR), 0.89 (SSIM), 0.12 (LPIPS), and 0.09 (FLIP), significantly outperforming all baseline methods despite a smaller memory footprint. \Cref{fig:evaluation-image} shows several visual examples.
-At an ultra-low bit rate of 0.244 bpp, all baselines show different levels of image distortions and artifacts.
-For instance, decreasing the resolution of grid-based methods (ReLU, Instant NGP) leads to block artifacts due to feature vectors being interpolated at sparser locations.
-Implicit functions (SIREN, WIRE) exhibit artifacts such as ringing or blurring, which are more pronounced after reducing the base network parameters.
-By contrast, \methodName exhibits much less visible artifacts.
+As shown in \Cref{fig:evaluation-rate-distortion-image}, \methodName outperforms all neural baselines across the entire bitrate range we evaluate.
+When the bitrate falls below 0.244, \methodName even surpasses JPEG by a significant margin.
+Notably, both JPEG and GI leverage entropy coding, which breaks data locality, to improve performance, whereas \methodName does not rely on such mechanisms. \Cref{fig:evaluation-image,fig:evaluation-image-supp} show several zoomed-in samples with error map overlays for visual comparison.
+Under this ultra-low bitrate regime, all baselines exhibit noticeable distortions and artifacts.
+For instance, decreasing the resolution of feature grids (ReLU-F, I-NGP) leads to block artifacts due to feature vectors being interpolated at sparser locations.
+Implicit neural image representations (SIREN, FFN, WIRE) are prone to artifacts such as ringing, blurring, and ghosting, which become more pronounced after reducing the base network parameters.

+We further ran \methodName on the professional validation split of the CLIC2020 dataset \cite{toderici2020workshop} to assess its compression performance on natural images.
+As illustrated in \Cref{fig:evaluation-rate-distortion-image-clic}, \methodName achieves lower scores compared to the results for stylized images in \Cref{sec:evaluation-image}.
+We attribute this performance drop to the more constrained Gaussian budgets on lower-resolution images at constant bitrates, as well as the prevalence of pixel-level camera sensor noise in natural images.
+As an explicit representation, \methodName requires a sufficient number of Gaussian primitives to accurately capture spatially distinct image features. \Cref{fig:evaluation-image-clic-supp-1,fig:evaluation-image-clic-supp-2} shows several samples with zoomed-in overlays for visual comparison.